Berzerk (video game)

-Berzerk is a 1980 maze shooter arcade video game designed by Alan McNeil and released by Stern Electronics.
-The game involves a Humanoid Intruder who has to escape maze-like rooms that are littered with robots which slowly move towards and shoot at the Humanoid.
-The player can shoot at the robots to try and escape the room.
+Berzerk is a 1980 maze and shooter video game developed and published by Stern Electronics for arcades.
+The game involves a Humanoid Intruder who has to escape maze-like rooms that are littered with robots which slowly move toward and shoot at the Humanoid.
+The player can shoot at the robots to try to escape the room.
 Along with the robots, a smiley face known as Evil Otto appears to hunt down the player within each room.

-Following a task to fix some technical problems on boards, Stern let McNeil develop his own game.
+The first game to be developed in-house at Stern, Berzerk was designed by programmer Alan McNeil.
 He slowly developed a game with robots at first, and then later added the walls and the Evil Otto character to expand on the gameplay.
 After the company was visited by a salesperson promoting a "speech chip", McNeil took the offer and incorporated digitized voices that taunt the player during gameplay and attract mode.
-Along with games like Stratovox (1980), it was one of the earliest games to feature speech synthesis in arcade games.
+Following Stratovox (1980), it was one of the earliest games to use speech synthesis.

 Stern premiered the game at the Amusement & Music Operators Association (AMOA) exposition in Chicago in late 1980.
 It was released shortly thereafter, and sold around 15,000 units.
-The game received ports for the Atari 2600, Atari 5200 and the Vectrex home consoles.
-The ports were generally received well by the video game press, with the Atari 2600 port winning a Certificate of Merit award for "Best Solitaire Videogame" from Electronic Games.
+Conversions to the Atari 2600 and Vectrex home consoles were released in 1982, followed by the Atari 5200 in 1984.
+They were generally received well by the video game press.
+The Atari 2600 version received a Certificate of Merit award for "Best Solitaire Videogame" from Electronic Games.

-McNeil developed a sequel titled Frenzy (1982).
-Berzerk was influential on later games such as Robotron: 2084 (1982).
+McNeil developed a 1982 sequel, Frenzy, with more variety.
+Berzerk directly influenced Robotron: 2084 (1982).
 The game appeared on various "best of" lists and articles from publications like Flux in 1995, GameSpy in 2002, and Retro Gamer in 2008.